shkrwnd/vegvisir_backend/API_CURL_COMMANDS.md

 - **Payments are immutable**: Once created, payments cannot be updated or deleted.
 Only the status can be changed by completing the payment.
 - **Payment Flow**: Create a payment → Complete the payment → Transaction is automatically created
 - **Cards**: Users can manage multiple debit/credit cards.
 Only one card can be set as default at a time.
 Card number is stored as last 4 digits only for security.
+- **Wallet (Flex Dollars)**: Each student has a wallet with Flex Dollars balance.
+Money can be loaded from saved debit/credit cards.
+Wallets are created lazily (when first accessed or when money is first loaded).
+Balance updates are atomic operations.